 There is a type of schooling, officially known as “virtual schooling” that provides online school, depending on the state in which you live.
 Technically, this type of schooling is NOT homeschooling, although you DO receive it at home.
-Virtual schools offering free education are actually a type of charter school, usually run by private for-profit companies, who receive public funds from the local government for each student enrolled.
-Often this type of free online school requires the student to be bound by the guidelines of the virtual school where they are enrolled.
+Virtual schools offering free education are actually a type of charter school, usually run by private for-profit companies, that receive public funds from the local government for each student enrolled.
+Often this type of free online school requires the student to be bound by the guidelines of their virtual school,

-Online schools can be a good option for specific students, especially those who are involved heavily in outside activities such as athletics, acting, dance, or music because they allow for maximum flexibility in when and where the student’s studies can be completed.
+Online schools can be a good option for specific students, Especially those who are heavily in outside activities such as athletics, acting, dance, or music because they allow for maximum flexibility in when and where the student’s studies can be completed.
 The main downside of online high school is a lack of oversight.
-If students aren’t extremely self-motivated to do well, and if a parent or teacher is not closely monitoring their progress, they can easily fall behind their classroom-based peers.
+If students don’t have self-motivating to do well, and if a parent or teacher is not closely monitoring their progress, they can easily fall behind their classroom-based peers.

-Have you wondered, “Is homeschool and online school the same thing?”
+Have you wondered, “Are homeschool and online school the same thing?”
 These are the main aspects of online schools:

 - Online schools must meet state requirements for each student

-- Online schools require admission, accept or request transfers, award credits, and keep official records
+- These schools require admission, accept or request transfers, award credits, and keep official records

-- Online schools award high school diplomas in accordance with fulfilling state requirements
+- Many award high school diplomas in accordance with fulfilling state requirements

 What to Expect from an Online Homeschool Program

-However, even if a homeschooling program is based entirely online, it does not mean it falls within the jurisdiction of online schools.
+So can you homeschool online?
+YES!
+Even if a homeschooling program is entirely online, it does not mean it falls within the jurisdiction of online schools.
 Thankfully, there are plenty of wonderful homeschooling curricula available solely as online platforms.
-These programs are not guided by schools and are at the parents’ discretion in terms of lessons, pacing, reports, and more.
+These programs are at the parents’ discretion.
+Parents will decide lessons, pacing, reports, and more.
 Parents will still need to make certain they align with their state laws, however, beyond those requirements, the parents are welcome to choose how and when to homeschool!

-If an online homeschool program comes with a ready-to-go curriculum and prepared lesson plans, its status as a homeschool option is not negated.
-Due to online schools often trying to hook potential students in search of homeschool options, there can be a lot of confusion regarding the answer to, “Is online school the same as homeschooling?”
-To make it clear, the main difference between homeschool and online school depends entirely on who is responsible to the state.
+Online homeschool program can differ greatly.
+In fact, some require much work from parents.
+And others come with a ready-to-go curriculum and lesson plans already prepared.
+Both are usable for homeschooling!
+In fact, there can be a lot of confusion regarding the answer to, “Is online school the same as homeschooling?”
+Especially due to online schools often trying to hook potential students in search of homeschool options.
+To make it clear, the main difference between homeschooling and online school depends entirely on who is responsible to the state.
 That’s it.
 An online homeschool program with prepared lesson plans simply makes it a convenient and helpful option for busy parents!

-A good example of an online homeschooling program with a much lauded reputation is Time4Learning.
-As a homeschool curriculum, Time4Learning provides the lessons, assignments, quizzes, and so on, and parents are responsible for teaching their students.
-Parents may use it however they please for their student’s individual academic progress, which could even include deleting, skipping, or repeating lessons as they see fit.
+A good example of an online homeschooling program with a much-lauded reputation is Time4Learning.
+As a homeschool curriculum, Time4Learning provides the lessons, assignments, quizzes, and so on.
+Parents are responsible for teaching their students.
+Parents may use it however they please for their student’s individual academic progress.
+This can even include deleting, skipping, or repeating lessons as they see fit.
 If you have more questions on getting started, we love the free “Welcome to Homeschooling Guide” eBook from Time4Learning.

-- Parents may choose to compile a portfolio for their student, in addition to creating homeschool records — for example, a high school transcript
+- May choose to compile a portfolio for their student, in addition to creating homeschool records — for example, a high school transcript.

-- Parents award high school diplomas in accordance with their state guidelines, or when they feel their student has fulfilled high school requirements
+- Award high school diplomas in accordance with their state guidelines.
+Or when they feel their student has fulfilled high school. requirements.

-- The schedule, rules, curriculum, events, projects, and assignments are selected and vetted by the parent
+- Select and vet the schedule, rules, curriculum, events, projects, and assignments.